dotkernel/queue-documentation/docs/book/v1/server-setup.md

 sudo systemctl enable firewalld
 ```

-> Before starting the firewall, be sure you will not be locked outside
+> Before starting the firewall, make sure you will not get locked outside:

 ```shell
 sudo firewall-offline-cmd --zone=public --add-port=22/tcp --permanent
 ```

+Then enable the firewall:

 ```shell
 sudo systemctl start firewalld
 ```

-> By default, Swoole runs on port 8556.
-You can change that in the configuration file.
+> By default, Swoole runs on port **8556**.
+> You can change that in the configuration file.

 ```shell
 sudo firewall-cmd --permanent --add-rich-rule='rule family="ipv4" source address="YOUR_IP_ADDRESS" port port="8556" protocol="tcp" accept'